stevejchacon/pizzatip/README.md

 ![alt text](images/qtr_avg.jpg)

 Was the job as lucrative as people thought?
 Although the job is a great delivery driver job, it does seem to be slightly less profitable than what people made it out to be.
 From what I remember, the interpretation one had of their earnings was slightly inflated due to their memory retaining the successful nights they had and conveniently discarding the shifts that were mediocre or below par.
 Nonetheless, the job is still worth it so long as your car is fuel efficient.
 Otherwise, it's debatable.

-The deeper, more in-depth analysis exists in the file *pizza_tip.twb*.
-Please refer to that file to get a more intimiate understanding of this study.
-If you do not have a version of Tableau on your computer, I have also included a PowerPoint version title *pizza_tip.pptx*.